Troubleshooting Toilet Issues: Tips and Solutions

 Minor toilet troubles are common occurrences in homes.
 Luckily, troubleshooting toilet issues is relatively easy when problems are simple.
 With the right know-how, you can solve your bathroom problem quickly and without a service call to your plumber.

-The licensed plumbers of Apollo Home explain some of the common commode conundrums that are best left for professionals to handle.
+The licensed plumbers of Apollo Home explain how to fix common toilet problems and which common commode conundrums that are best left for professionals to handle.
 If your Cincinnati home has toilet troubles that these tips don’t solve, give us a call to schedule service.

 Toilet Constantly Runs

-- If the tank is empty, check to see if something is holding the round rubber flapper valve in the bottom of the tank open.
-It could be a snarled flush chain you can untangle yourself, or the valve itself may have deteriorated and fallen to pieces.
+• If the tank is empty, check to see if something is holding the round rubber flapper valve in the bottom of the tank open.
+If the toilet flapper won’t go down, it could be a snarled flush chain you can untangle yourself, or the valve itself may have deteriorated and fallen to pieces.
 Replacing the flapper valve is a simple DIY task, or it can be left to a professional.

-- Is the tank full, and is water pouring down the round overflow tube?
-If so, try adjusting the float valve downward to stop the toilet tank from filling so high.
+• If your toilet tank keeps filling up with water and spilling water down the overflow tube, then try adjusting the float valve downward to stop the toilet tank from filling so high.
 If the float valve will not move, it needs to be replaced.
 If water continues to spill into the overflow tube, it’s a sign of a defective fill valve.

 Skip troubleshooting and call a plumber to tackle this repair if: